Criticism of schooling: Effects on local culture and economics

-School related stress and depression
+School-related stress and depression

 There are many factors that can cause schooling to be source of stress and depression in a person's life, which can have long-term health effects and mental disorders.
 School bullying can lead to depression and long term emotional damage.
 Societal and familial academic pressure and rigorous schooling can also lead to stress, depressions, and suicide.
 Academic pressure and rigorous schooling has been pointed to as a cause of the high rate of suicide among South Korean adolescents.
 General boredom from school can also cause stress, and low academic performance can lead to low self esteem.
-A student's family can suffer from academic related stress as well.
+A student's family can suffer from academic-related stress as well.

 Ineffective or counter to its purpose

 Some of the proposed purposes of western style compulsory education are to prepare students to join the adult workforce and be financially successful, have students learn useful skills and knowledge, and prepare students to make positive economic or scientific contributions to society.
 Critics of schooling say it is ineffective at achieving these purposes and goals.
 In many countries, schools do not keep up with the skills demanded by the workplace, or never have taught relevant skills.
 Students often feel unprepared for college as well.
 More schooling does not necessarily correlate with greater economic growth.
 Alternate forms of schooling, such as the Sudbury model, have been shown to be sufficient for college acceptance and other western cultural goals.

 Instead of being a way out of poverty and a way to stay away from crime, for many, school has the opposite effect.
 Schooling often perpetuates poverty and class divisions.
 At many schools, students are introduced to gangs, drugs and crime.
-The school to prison pipeline also converts children into criminals through overly harsh punishments.
-Punishments from truancy and other school related laws also adversely effect students and parents.
+The school-to-prison pipeline also converts children into criminals through overly harsh punishments.
+Punishments from truancy and other school-related laws also adversely effect students and parents.

+Learning methods

+In the eyes of many critics, memorization and pure reproduction of formulas, facts, knowledge, etc., as is usually required by many schools, is no longer up to date in times of rapid information procurement via the Internet.
+It neither demonstrates intelligence nor is it a useful skill that will take people far in today's world.
+Not least due to a lack of interest on the part of students and time pressure, it results in bulimic learning, making school learning an end in itself for many students.
+The skill of independently recognizing problems and developing solutions for them as well as an in-depth understanding of issues are prevented because the focus is too much on reproducing only the facts necessary for an exam, without the need of understanding the underlying concepts.